 This diagram illustrates wiring for more than one light fixture controlled by the same switch.
 The source is at SW1 and 2-conductor cable runs from there to the fixtures.
 The hot and neutral terminals on each fixture are spliced with a pigtail to the circuit wires which then continue on to the next light.
 This is the simplest arrangement for more than one light on a single switch.

 A rheostat, or dimmer, makes it possible to vary the current flowing to a light fixture thereby varying the intensity of the light.
-The dimmer will have stranded wires that must be sliced to the solid cable wiring with a pigtail.
-A device like this should only be used with a light fixture and not with a ceiling fan or other motor.
-See wiring a speed controller for more about rheostats to control fan speed.
+The dimmer switch will have stranded wires that must be sliced to the solid cable wiring with a pigtail.
+A device like this should only be used with an incandescent light fixture and not with a ceiling fan or other motor.
+See wiring a speed controller for wiring a rheostat to control fan speed.

 To wire this circuit 2-conductor cable runs from the dimmer to the light.
-The source is at the dimmer and the hot wire is spliced to the input wire on the device.
-The output from the dimmer is spliced to the black cable wire which runs on to the hot terminal on the light.
-The neutral wire is spliced to the white cable wire which continues on to the neutral terminal on the light.
+The source is at the dimmer and the hot wire is spliced to one hot wire on the device.
+The other wire from the dimmer is spliced to the black cable wire which runs on to the hot terminal on the light.
+The source neutral wire is spliced to the white cable wire which continues on to the neutral terminal on the light.

 Here a receptacle outlet is controlled with a single-pole switch.
 This is commonly used to turn a table lamp on and off when entering a room.
 In this diagram 2-condutor cable runs between SW1 and the outlet.
 The source is at SW1 and the hot wire is connected to the bottom terminal there.
 The top terminal is connected to the black cable wire running to the hot terminal on the receptacle and the source neutral is spliced with the white cable wire which runs on to the neutral on the receptacle.